wobedi/algorithms-and-data-structures/README.md

 Each implementation includes a unit test in in its `if __name__ == '__main__'`

+## Performance plots

-**In addition, this repo also includes performance plots for the following scenarios:**
+In addition, this repo also includes performance plots for the following scenarios:

 - Calculating the n-th fiboncacci number (recursively vs. memoized)
 - Solving the 0-1 knapsack problem (recursively vs. memoized)